carpentries-incubator/gitlab-novice/episodes/01-navigation.md

 The search field in the top menu bar can also be used to find projects.
 It shows other search results, too, but clearly labels what is what.

-Finally, you can use the search field under the “Projects” in the menu accessible from the menu button on the left side of the top menu bar to search for projects.
+Finally, you can use the search field under “Projects” in the menu accessible from the menu button on the left side of the top menu bar to search for projects.

 ::: challenge